VeirryAu/ig-story-firebase-studio/monitoring/START_LOCAL.md

 └─────────────────────────────────────┘
 ```

-Prometheus uses `host.docker.internal:3000` to reach the backend API.
+Prometheus reaches the backend via the shared Docker network using `forecap-api:3000`.

 ## Common Commands